LibLogic/NN_MongoDB/README.md

 - Set up a test in Mocha to increment the weight of all records by one

 # Version 7
-- Added a Author Schema
+- Added an Author Schema